Recipe supplied by the Grain Chain: www.grainchain.com

 Stack your pancakes as you make them between sheets of greaseproof paper and place them on a plate in a warm oven to keep them warm.

-Weighing scales; sieve; mixing bowl; small bowl; fork; wooden spoon; measuring jug; frying pan; tablespoon; fish slice; large metal spoon.
+Weighing scales; sieve; mixing bowl; small bowl; fork; wooden spoon; measuring jug; frying pan; tablespoon; fish slice.

 Ingredients (makes 10 pancakes):